- Epistemological theories of coherence and correspondence are useful to reconcile conflicts in religious declarations.

 It is difficult even to recognize issues that we lack the language to frame because we cannot discover the means of reducing the problem to its constituents (see “Reductionism for Dummies“).
 The problem seems irreconcilable because of its complexity or ambiguity when in truth we have either not found the means of isolating it from related problems or of finding the natural fault lines that enable us to see its components.
 We need neologisms that allow us to conceptualize the missing elements.
 For example, we can use the related terms coherence and correspondence constructively to examine a thorny issue for which we commonly find inadequate language: the problem of truth in religion.

 The initial revelation—or to use a less charged word, insight—that a religionist might proclaim should be separated from the truth claims of the religion that become its settled dogma or teachings.
-The former is verified solely by coherence means and the latter by correspondence, nearly always by authority.
+The former is verified solely by coherence means and the latter by correspondence, nearly always by institutional authority.
 These different means of warrant obligate those who examine the religion’s truth claims to respond differently not because the claims are necessarily different but because the modes of warrant are (see “Can Belief Be Knowledge?“).
 Allow me to illustrate.

 But therein lies the problem, doesn’t it?
-For the experience, private as it is, communicates a truth about external reality.
+For the belief, private as it is, communicates a truth about external reality.
 No revelation is about the communicant alone.
 No insight reveals truths applicable to only one soul.
 It is in the nature of religious truth claims that they be correspondence, meaning they profess some element of universal reality.
 And not just any element, but the key arc of experienced reality that underlies all metaphysical reality, at least so it seems to the believer and so the truths proclaimed by that believer must prove if warranted.
 It would be a small deity indeed that effects a catharsis meant to convey a solely private truth.
 The problem thus becomes a clear issue of justification: how can one justify the claim to correspondence truth using coherence means?
 There is no way.

 Bear in mind the urgency of the issue.
 The communicant has experienced something intense, profound, and life-altering.
 It may be ineffable but it is also indubitable to her mind.
 Her world view has been shattered and reassembled to reveal a much deeper truth, one as old and as exhilarating as Plato’s cave dweller crawling out into the sunlight.
-Yet the pedestrian, public tests of correspondence — empirical, logical, expertise, authority, experience—can do little to support her new claims.
+Yet the pedestrian, public tests of correspondence — empirical, expertise, competence, authority, or undistilled experience—can do little to support her new claims.
 She might attempt experience, yet what moved her was internal, not open to observation, communication, or repetition.
 If founding a new religion or altering an existing one, the believer must rely on the trust her followers have in the truth of her claims, but the root of such a trust cannot touch the essence that would confirm it, and so followers cannot duplicate the unique realignment that she has experienced, nor can they or she appeal to correspondence warrants to verify the truth that has so changed her life.